Bridget123-eng/digital-proof-of-work-platform/README.md

 npm run dev
 ```

-4. Install and start the frontend in a second terminal:
+4.Install and start the frontend in a second terminal:

 ```bash
 cd frontend